chrisbin95/Portfolio/README.md

 ### Chrisbin's Portfolio Website

 #### This is my portolio website.
-Feel free to look around the files to see the html, css, and js scripts and edit :-)
+Feel free to look around the repository and inspect the console! ;-)

 ### Created: May 2021 &copy;